diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 sources, such as databases.

 ##### XML
 Hadoop comes with a class for this purpose called **StreamXmlRecordReader** (which is in the org.apache.hadoop.streaming.mapreduce package, although it can be used outside of Streaming).
-You can use it by setting your input format to StreamInputFor mat and setting the stream.recordreader.class property to org.apache.hadoop.streaming.mapreduce.StreamXmlRecordReader.
-The reader is configured by setting job configuration properties to tell it the patterns for the start and end tags.
+You can use it by setting your input format to StreamInputFormat and setting the stream.recordreader.class property to org.apache.hadoop.streaming.mapreduce.StreamXmlRecordReader.
+The reader is configured by setting job configuration properties to tell it `the patterns for the start and end tags`.

 See Mahout’s XmlInputFormat for an improved XML input format.